SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ### Shopper Session Initialization

-On `CommerceApiProvider` mount, the provider initializes shopper session by initiating the SLAS Public Client login flow.
-The tokens are stored/managed by the library to support Phased Launch use cases and multi-site setup.
+On `CommerceApiProvider` mount, the provider initializes shopper session by initiating the SLAS __Public Client__ login flow.
+The tokens are stored/managed/refreshed by the library.

-When the access token is expired, the library will automatically try to refresh the access token by calling the `/oauth2/token` endpoint with `grant_type=refresh_token`.

 ### Authenticate request queue

-While the library is getting/refreshing the access token, the network requests will queue up until there is a valid access token.
+While the library is fetching/refreshing the access token, the network requests will queue up until there is a valid access token.

-### Auth helpers
+### Login helpers

-To leverage the managed shopper authentication feature, use the auth helper hooks for shopper login.
+To leverage the managed shopper authentication feature, use the `useAuthHelper` hook for shopper login.

 Example: